zeineb111/Linguistic-cues-for-Textual-classification/index.md

 After this visualization, we developed two models to classify our data.
 The first is a simple MLP model while the second is a more complex one, an RNN model.
 We describe in the following sections these two models an their results.

 ## Classification with MLP (Multi-Layer Perceptron)
+To approach this classification problem we first want to create a vector space our our texts.
+We use tf-idf vectorizer to map our documents to vectors of a commonly chosen set of words (2860).
+Then the choice of an MLP came naturally as it's adequate to approximate multivariate mappings in higher dimensional spaces.
 We built a MLP model to training on the Fake and True texts.
 Before training, we normalized the datasets using a TF-IDF representations for the text data.
 We only keep the most common words, with minimum frequency of 0.01.
 We then split the data randomly into 75% of train set and 25% of test set.

 **Model architecture:**